 \subsection{Acknowledgements}

 The first named author thanks Mina Aganagic, Alexander Braverman, Andrei Okounkov, Sarah Scherotzke, Nicol\`o Sibilla and Andrei Smirnov for helpful discussions.
+We also thank the anonymous referee for comments and corrections.
 Research of A. S. was partially supported by the US grants: NSF DMS-1607871, NSF DMS-1306313, Simons 38558, as well as Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag.
 No 14.641.31.0001.
 Furthermore, research of M. M. was carried at Harvard CMSA through Harvard CMSA / Aarhus Universitet collaboration agreement, and was supported by the supplemental grant of A. S. at Institut for Matematik, Aarhus Universitet.
 S.-T. Y. was partially supported by the US grants: NSF DMS-0804454, NSF PHY-1306313, and Simons 38558.